ART 101. Engaging with Art. (1.5 h)

 ART 114.
 Introduction to Film and Video Art.
 (3 h)

 Introduces historical, aesthetic, and technical principles of contemporary video art and film production.
-Students will work in groups to produce and experimental film and work individually to create a video that focuses on a personal story.
+Students will work in groups to produce a short video and then work individually to create a second short film.
 (D)

 ART 115.
 Introduction to Sculpture.
 (3 h)